wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>4.
 Diary of the Spider Queen</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Semi-translucent pages bound in black chitin.
 The text is embroidered*
 - You can speak with spiders.
-- Each time you study this book, you can produce a new silk piece of clothing that can double as a small mundane object of your choice.
+- Each time you study this book, you can produce a new silk piece of clothing.
+Each can be destroyed to succeed on a stealth, climb or dodge roll.
 - Roll 1D4, you gain the following spell: 1.
 [Arachnomorph](/2020/11/12/animorph/), 2.
 [Bestow Spider Aspect](/2020/11/12/bestow-aspect/), 3.
 [Tarantella](/2020/11/12/tanrantella/), 4.
 [Web](/2020/11/12/web/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Arachnomorphosis.*
 </details>